Samuel-Nuno/Autonomous-Line-Following-Robot/README.md

 ### [Bump Sensor](https://www.pololu.com/product/1405)
 The bump sensor is implemented as a **single limit switch**.
 This provides a simple and reliable method of detecting contact with obstacles or walls, allowing the robot to trigger recovery behavior when pressed.

+The bump sensor was mounted with a custom 3D printed part.
+The file can be found [here.]()

 ### [IMU (Inertial Measurement Unit)](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/overview)

 The robot uses a BNO055 IMU to measure orientation, specifically the robot’s heading (yaw angle).
 The IMU provides absolute heading information, which allows the robot to understand its orientation relative to its starting direction.